cjmcguire88/custom-kernel-manager/README.md

 every part of the process including various methods of configuration and generation of initramfs.
-It will allow you to copy your current kernels configuration if so desired and will track any changes made to kernel configs by date and kernel in the same directory where backups are kept.
-You can create a script named hooks in $HOME/.config/kernel containing any post install procedures you may want to run such as graphics driver installation, updating bootloaders or even generating a unified kernel image from the kernel that was installed.
+It will allow you to copy your current kernels configuration if so desired and will track any changes made to kernel configs by date and kernel in the config directory `~/.config/kernel`.
+You can create a script named hooks in ~/.config/kernel containing any post install procedures you may want to run such as graphics driver installation, updating bootloaders or even generating a unified kernel image from the kernel that was installed.
 If the hooks file is present kernel will ask if you'd like to run it